 Forget crypto.
 Ceramics are the currency of the future.
 Several months from now, you’ll be able to trade a Lolly Lolly mug for a Tesla, and a Mud Witch planter will get you several acres of farmable land an hour north of Sacramento.
 And the list goes on.

-Unfortunately, a lot of the coolest ceramics right now are made in small batches and snatched up as soon as they show up on the internet.
+Unfortunately, a lot of the coolest ceramics right now are made in small batches and snatched up as soon as they appear on the internet.
 Just like in streetwear, there’s even a term for it: dirt drops.
 But if you’re currently craving exceptional stoneware, there are still plenty of great options out there.
 Here’s all the stuff we’re currently excited about (that you can actually buy right now), from some classic Japanese stoneware and charming Danish mugs to the photogenic plates you’ve probably seen on your Instagram feed.

 We’re recommending these products because we actually use, and like, them.
 Things you buy through our links may earn us a commission.